-260 Three fluorite generations are described below and illustrated in Fig. 3a.

-The first fluorite stage is composed of 50 μ m up to a millimeter-large white cubes disseminated in the altered granite and mainly in the Assise de Chitry Fm, named euhedral fluorite Fl{euh} (Gigoux et al., 2016).
+Three fluorite generations are described below and illustrated in Fig. 3a.
+The first fluorite stage is composed of $50 \,\mu\text{m}$ to 1 mm white cubes disseminated in the altered granite and mainly in the Assise de Chitry Fm, named euhedral fluorite Fl{euh} (Gigoux et al., 2016).
 These crystals may sometimes form centimeter-sized aggregates (Fig. 3a).

-The second stage fills pluri-centimetric to pluri-decimetric-large geodic cavities or centimetric veinlets.
-This geodic fluorite

-265 (Flgeo) forms millimetric to centimetric well-developed white and yellow translucent cubes which are more or less interlinked (Fig. 3b).
+The second stage fills geodic cavities or centimetric veinlets that are several centimeters to pluri-decimetric.
+This geodic fluorite (Fl{geo}) forms millimetric to centimetric welldeveloped white and yellow translucent cubes, which are more or less interlinked (Fig. 3b).
 These crystals are fractured and contain many fluid inclusions (Fig. 3c).

 Geodic fluorites (Fl{geo}) sometimes display one or several overgrowths (Fl{og}).
 These overgrowths form the third and last stage of fluorite.
-They appear translucent in transmitted plane polarized light and do not contain any fluid inclusions (see Fig. 3c and Fig. A4).
-From the center to the border, two growth phases have been noted (1) a translucent fluorite initiated by one or

-270 several purple rims (Flog1) (2) a second growth stage of fluorite with a laminar texture (Flog2), delineated by a fringe of wellaligned small globular pyrite crystals of about 30μm (Fig. 3e and 3f).
+They appear translucent in transmitted plane-polarized light and do not contain any fluid inclusions (see Figs. 3c and A4).
+From the center to the border, two growth phases have been noted: (1) a translucent fluorite initiated by one or several purple rims ($Fl{og}1$) and (2) a second growth stage of fluorite with a laminar texture ($Fl{og}2$), delineated by a fringe of well-aligned small globular pyrite crystals of about 30 μm (Fig. 3e and f).
 These pyrite crystals are rarely oxidized along fractures (Fig. 3d).

-Fission track mapping carried out on Fl{geo} and Fl{og}1&2 shows that Fl{geo} and Fl{og}1 are almost devoid of tracks, while a high track density is observed in Fl{og}2 (Fig. 3g and 3h).
-Uranium is only detected and measured in Fl{og}2, with U concentration

-275 varying from 4 to 50 ppm according to the track counting zones with an average from 7 to 26 ppm per sample (see Table A2 for details).
+Fission-track mapping carried out on Fl{geo} , $Fl{og}1$ and $Fl{og}2$ shows that Fl{geo} and $Fl{og}1$ are almost devoid of tracks, while a high track density is observed in $Fl{og}2$ (Fig. 3g and h).
+Uranium is only detected and measured in $Fl{og}2$, with the U concentration varying from 4 to 50 ppm according to the track counting zones and an average of 7 to 26 ppm per sample (see Table A2 for details).